Table of Contents

 Step 2

 Put both feet on the ground and bend your knees.
-Put the landmine on your hips and push the other leg up.
+Put the landmine bar on your hips and push the other leg up.

 Step 3